 The World Affairs Councils of America’s flagship youth education program is a fun, fast-paced team competition for high school students.
 Academic WorldQuest tests players’ knowledge of current international politics, geography, global economics, history, and world cultures.

-Academic WorldQuest™, a flagship program of the World Affairs Councils of America engages nearly 5,000 high school students annually across the United States.
+Academic WorldQuest™, a flagship program of the World Affairs Councils of America, engages nearly 5,000 high school students annually across the United States.
 This fun, fast-paced team competition tests students’ knowledge of current global issues, geography, history, foreign policy, economics, and world cultures.

-Our goal is to raise $1 million for the AWQ Endowment in order to sustain the annual national competition in perpetuity and enable WACA to enhance services and support for educational programs that are provided by more than 90 local nonprofit World Affairs Council nationwide.
+Our goal is to raise $1 million for the AWQ Endowment in order to sustain the annual national competition in perpetuity and enable WACA to enhance services and support for educational programs that are provided by more than 90 local nonprofit World Affairs Councils nationwide.

 AWQ Study Guide Release